thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/config/subscribe-to-attribute.md

 The following guide explains real-time, bidirectional communication between your device and the **ThingsBoard Cloud** via **ThingsBoard Edge**.

+## Step 1.
+Configure a Rule Chain for the Edge

+To automatically route messages (data or attributes) from the device to the **ThingsBoard Cloud**, configure the rule chain for the **ThingsBoard Edge**:

+{% include images-gallery.html imageCollection="routeMessagesToCloud" showListImageTitles="true" %}

+## Step 3.
+Configure a Rule Chain for the Cloud

+To send back some attributes update message to the Edge, modify root rule chain on the cloud.
+Once the attribute update message will arrive to the edge you should see this message on the device.

+{% include images-gallery.html imageCollection="backToEdge" showListImageTitles="true" %}

-## Subscribe to Device Attributes Change And Publish Device Attributes Message
+## Step 3.
+Subscribe to Device Attributes Change And Publish Device Attributes Message

-The procedure for subscribing to the **Device Attributes Change** and subsequently publishing the **Device Attributes Message** is dependent on the protocol in use.
+The procedure for subscribing to the **Device Attribute Changes** and subsequently publishing the **Device Attributes Message** depends on the protocol used.
 There are  the most commonly used protocols for basic telemetry and attribute updates in IoT applications:

 {% capture  deviceConnectivityAPI %}
 MQTT%,%MQTT%,%/templates/edge/user-guide/mqtt-subscribe-to-attribute.md%br%